Designing quantum chemistry algorithms with just-in-time compilation: A short formulation of Rys quadrature

-Because of its huge size, the four-dimensional integral tensor is not formed explicitly in the main storage, but instead contracted with the density matrix $D$ to form the Coulomb ($J$) and exchange ($K$) potential matrices:
+Because of its huge size, the four-dimensional integral tensor is not formed explicitly in the main memory, but instead contracted with the density matrix $D$ to form the Coulomb ($J$) and exchange ($K$) potential matrices: